Ropes/banken/README.md

     * Unsure as to the cause, with certain terminal sizes, scrolling of threshold alert notifications does not work. view.Run() invokes scroll function calls upon input, but for some reason it doesn't appear to function if the terminal width is smaller than ~100 wide?
     * All threshold alerts are logged, so they are still recorded, but sometimes the terminal won't let user scroll over them.
         * `cat banken.log | grep 'RequestRate Notification'` to see alert detector notifications.
+* Find something else?
+D: Submit an [issue](https://github.com/Ropes/banken/issues/new)!

 ## Implementation Design

-* Intercept all traffic from the local interfaces.
+* Intercept traffic constrained by BPF from the local interfaces.
 * Filter traffic down to only HTTP requests.
 * Duplex HTTP requests to two consumers: AlertDetector, and Route monitor.
 * Alert Detector: